S0gle3/wb-scout/README.md

 ## (optional) Macro setup
 Set `use_macros:=1` in `config.ahk`!
-Bind these macros to buttons 5 on your scout.
+Bind these macros to buttons 5 on your priest.

 5. Logout
 	```